bitlush/SharpGLES/README.md

 }
 ```

+The GLBuffer<T> class can be used to send data to the likes of GLES20.BufferData etc as it provides an implicit cast to IntPtr and uses an internally pinned array.

+To load a .NET image as a texture use the GLUtils.TexImage2D method.

 This project uses binaries from Google's angle project (https://code.google.com/p/angleproject/) under the New BSD license which can be read here:
 https://chromium.googlesource.com/angle/angle/+/master/LICENSE